 A key motivation for redesigning faculty evaluation processes is the heavy reliance on student evaluations of teaching (SETs).
 The following research was conducted in Spring 2021 to gather information about types of SETs administered at ACS schools, the ways in which SET data are used, and concerns about their current instruments:

-- A survey was distributed to each ACS campus to be completed by an administrator (provost, associate dean, or the like) and a faculty member who serves on the review/promotion or tenure/personnel committee, preferably the committee chair.
+- A survey distributed to each ACS campus to be completed by an administrator (provost, associate dean, or the like) and a faculty member who serves on the review/promotion or tenure/personnel committee, preferably the committee chair

-- Focus groups were also conducted with multiple constituencies, including students, provosts/deans, and members of faculty personnel committees.
+- Focus groups with multiple constituencies, including students, provosts/deans, and members of faculty personnel committees

-- The extensive existing scholarship on SETs was reviewed.
+- A review of the extensive existing scholarship on SETs

 - Low response rates